Tech-at-DU/ACS-2330-Responsive-Web-Design/class-3.md

 Media queries are the CSS mechanism that makes responsive design work.
 They let you apply different styles at different screen sizes — the foundation of everything else in this course.

+## Warmup (5 mins)

+Show your implementation checklist to the person next to you.
+For each item on their list, ask: "what CSS property will this use?"
+If they can't answer, help them figure it out — use the translation table from class-2.

+If you already wrote a media query in class-2, show it working.
+If not, you'll write your first one today.

 ## Objectives

 - Write media queries using `min-width` (mobile-first)